- EERC 309

 - MS, Management, Colorado Technical University, 1999

 Yu Cai is an associate professor and program chair of the Computer Network and System Administration degree program in the School of Technology at Michigan Tech.
-His areas of interest include computer networking and engineering education.
+His areas of interest include cybersecurity, computer network, and computing education.
 Cai has extensive industry experience as a software analyst and network engineer, with his past clients including IBM and Ford.
 His credentials include the following:

 - Microsoft Certified Database Administrator (CMDBA)